jacekkowalczyk91/movies-app/README.md

 movies-app

-app purpose is searching movies by name, rate and type
+app purpose is searching movies by name

+searching by rate and type soon